VelocityLapse/velocitylapse.github.io/source/settings.rst

 Velocity Lapse gives you three popular options:

 - :guilabel:`AVC (H.264)` - the most widely used and supported video codec today.
 - :guilabel:`HEVC (H.265)` - meant to be the successor to AVC, offering up to 50% better compression and thus smaller video file sizes.
+This option is dependent on device support.
 - :guilabel:`AV1 (AOMedia Video 1)` - a newer, open-source codec which offers even better compression while retaining quality.
 This option is only available on Android 14+.

 .. note::